dineshsoudagar/local-llms-on-android/README.md

 This app performs all inference locally on your device.
 No data is sent to any server, ensuring full privacy and low latency.

 ---

+## Upcoming models
+- Andriod App with chat support.
+The model will remember your previous conversations
+- Qwen3-0.6B
+- llama3 1B model.

 ## 📄 License